oaacUis/tesis-colombian-plate-recognition/README.md

 # 🚗 Colombian License Plate Recognition System (CLPR)

-The Colombian License Plate Recognition (PLPR) system is a state-of-the-art solution designed for detecting and recognizing Colombian license plates in images and video streams.
+The Colombian License Plate Recognition (CLPR) system is a state-of-the-art solution designed for detecting and recognizing Colombian license plates in images and video streams.
 Leveraging advanced deep learning models and a user-friendly interface, it ensures reliable performance across different scenarios.

 ## 🔍 Overview